30 Aug How winds are created

 Wind has the same effect for the air circulation.

 Since the dawn of time, mankind has been trying to assess winds and predict the weather.

 Where in ancient times, farmers had to consult oracles, today we have more modern ways to predict the weather.

-The wind clearly plays an important role in weather forecasts, but not only it is important for planning our daily lives, but also vital for many commercial activities such as farming, fishing, transport, and for taking appropriate measures when extreme weather is on the horizon.
+The wind clearly plays an important role in weather forecasts.
+But not only it is important for planning our daily lives.
+It is also vital for many commercial activities such as farming, fishing, transport, and for taking appropriate measures when extreme weather is on the horizon.

 Our personal preferences, as kitesurfers, surfers and windsurfers are windguru and windfinder.
 Not necessarily in that order 😉

 So there you go, a bit of knowledge and probably another reason to love the wind even more!

 And no, we did not really need another reason, isn’t it!